WhyDRS/Taking-Stock/README.md

 This repo can be a home for introducing anything you'd like covered, highlighted, or otherwise brought into our ongoing dialogues.

-The final repisodes get added to [this RSS feed](https://github.com/Taking-Stock/RSSfeed), potentially with links to our collective writen details here.
+The final episodes get added to [this RSS feed](https://github.com/Taking-Stock/RSSfeed), potentially with links to our collective writen details here.